kwong0419/week-5.2-python-pratice/readme.md

 Please refer to the detailed requirements below for specific functionalities and technical specifications.

 This project is a high priority for the finance department, and your expertise is crucial to its success.
-Regular progress updates will be expected, and don't hesitate to reach out if you need any clarifications or resources.
+Don't hesitate to reach out if you need any clarifications or resources.

 ## Requirements